kokseen1/FelineSystem2/README.md

 ### Parser

-FelineSystem2 contains a recursive-descent parser custom-built to parse CatScene scripts.

 - If statements must contain a whitespace after the closing parenthesis of the condition
 - Operators follow C-Style left-to-right precedence and associativity
 - Integers are the only data type that exist